 Given the compelling evidence supporting a protective effect of statins on breast cancer recurrence, calls for clinical trials have appeared in several prominent journals.
 One of these calls came from a paper authored by Drs.
-Ahern, Christiansen, and colleagues, which summarized the preclinical and epidemiologic evidence for a beneficial effect of statins in breast cancer survivors, and recommended design features for a future adjuvant clinical trial (12).
+Ahern, Christiansen, and colleagues, which summarized the preclinical and

-Molecular basis for statin use as breast cancer therapeutic agents statins, HMGCR, is a transmembrane glycoprotein found in the endoplasmic reticulum in all cells.
+Molecular basis for statin use as breast cancer therapeutic agents

+Statins are routinely used to treat hyperlipidemia but may also have antineoplastic effects.
+The target for statins, HMGCR, is a transmembrane glycoprotein found in the endoplasmic reticulum in all cells.
 HMGCR activity controls the mevalonate pathway which, in addition to cholesterol, produces steroid-based hormones and non-sterol isoprenoids (Figure 1) (12, 13).
 Inhibition of hepatic HMGCR causes reduced intracellular cholesterol levels in hepatocytes.
 This in turn triggers up-regulation of low-density lipoprotein cholesterol (LDL-C) receptors to scavenge cholesterol from the serum to support cell growth and division.
-Serum levels of LDL-C consequently plummet, reducing the rate of adverse cardiovascular events in statintreated individuals (14).
+Serum levels of LDL-C consequently plummet, reducing the rate of adverse cardiovascular events in statin-treated individuals (14).
 Cellular cholesterol levels and HMGCR activity are maintained via tightly regulated feedback mechanisms, whereas extracellular serum cholesterol concentrations vary (15).
 In addition to reducing LDL-C production, blocking the mevalonate pathway interrupts synthesis of the isoprenoids geranylgeranyl pyrophosphate (GGPP) and farnesyl pyrophosphate (FPP) (12, 13).
-Isoprenylation of proteins by GGPP and FPP enables subcellular localization and intracellular trafficking of membraneassociated proteins that are essential for the cell (16).
+Isoprenylation of proteins by GGPP and FPP enables subcellular localization and intracellular trafficking of membrane-associated proteins that are essential for the cell (16).
 GGPP and FPP post-translationally prenylate a host of proteins-including the oncogene products Ras, Rac, and Rho-to enable their full function.(16-18) The isoprenoids demonstrate tumor-suppressive properties as regulators of important processes in cancer such as proliferation, migration, and angiogenesis (13, 19).
 Comprehensive analysis of statin-induced changes in tumor cell lipid profiles may reveal the dominant pathways through which statins attenuate tumor promotion (20).